 Ugly Dog Saloon & BBQ (401 Andrew Higgins Blvd., New Orleans): Open 11 am-2 am, seven days a week, Slow-smoked BBQ & made-from-scratch sides in a no-frills sports bar setting with a patio.

 A stone’s throw from the Ugly Dog, a person, if they were extremely blessed, could find themselves within the hallowed walls of the “Cochon Butcher”, an absolutely world-class meatery.
-Queue up to pick a few delectable items for the incredibly friendly and helpful staff to package for enjoyment elsewhere if that tickles your fancy.
-Chocon does have an option to dine in though, should a body be so inclined.
+Queue up to pick a few delectable items for the incredibly friendly and helpful staff to package for enjoyment elsewhere if that tickles your fancy, but Chocon does have an option to dine in, should a body be so inclined.
 The deli looks deadly and to go this route is almost assuredly divine.
 The place was full every time we walked by or went in.

 Everything is good at Cochon, everything.
 They gave us samples of all different types of whatever we wanted, all three of us, and were eager to do so.
 Maybe it was our wide-eyed wonderment, or possibly the strange west-coast Canadian accents that endeared us to them, but they certainly rolled out the red-meat carpet for us.
 From the Cochon Butcher, much goodness was purchased, to be secreted away to our lair and promptly devoured.